microsoft/confidential-ai/README.md

 # Confidential AI

 The growing adoption of AI has raised concerns regarding security and privacy of underlying datasets and models.
-This repository contains samples demonstrating the use of Azure Confidential Computing for hosting AI workloads with strong security guarantees.
+This repository contains samples demonstrating the use of Azure Confidential Computing for hosting AI workloads with hardware-based security guarantees.
+The samples are provided on an As-Is basis.
+They are work-in-progress and should not be used in production.

 ## Confidential Computing Platform
 These samples are based on several confidential computing platform components and services.

 - Confidential Containers
 - Confidential GPUs
-- Microsoft Azure Attestation
+- Microsoft Azure Attestation (MAA)
 - Azure Key Vault mHSM

 ## Workloads
 Samples include the following workloads.

 - [Confidential Inferencing](inference/README.md)

-The samples are provided on an As-Is basis.
-They are work-in-progress and should not be used in production.

 ## Contributing